SpartzInc/automation_object/docs/examples/automatic_screen_changes/README.md

 1. cd into this directory
 2. Run command 'bundle install' to install the gems needed
-3. Run command 'ruby run.rb' to run the already script to interact with the UI
+3. Run command 'ruby run.rb' to run the script already made to interact with the UI
 4. Press enter to quit

 ### play.rb usage